Flagro/TextTableScoop/README.md

 ## 🛠️ Usage

-Run `TextTableScoop` from the bin folder with these arguments:
+Run `texttablescoop` from the bin folder with these arguments:

 1. `path`: Path to the file or directory to process.
 2. `-t` or `--temp`: (Optional) Path to a custom temporary folder.